dmalt/quickfif/README.md

 ### Splits-aware copying for large `.fif` files

 `.fif` format doesn't support files larger than 2 GB.
-To bypass this issue, large `.fif` files are stored in the so-called splits: parts under 2 GB stored separately.
-To keep track of its parts the first (main) file has to internally maintain filenames of the rest of the splits.
+To bypass this issue, large `.fif` files are stored in **splits**: separate files under 2 GB.
+To keep track of its parts the first (main) file has to internally maintain filenames of its parts.
 It makes splits renaming problematic, since the reanming breaks the internal filename links.
-To copy the large `.fif` file properly, we need to read it and then write with a new file name.
+To rename a large `.fif` file properly, we need to read it and then write with a new file name.
 The following command is a shortcut for that:

 ```bash
 qfif <filename_meg.fif> saveas <dst_meg.fif>